simonknittel/discord-bot-api/documentation/config.cson_explained.md

 **invites:** You can define here multiple invite URLs of servers the bot will automatically join (they should look like: https://discord.gg/0jV29zKlvdJbDx3f).
 Other formats of invite URLs aren't possible right now.
 **mentionRequired:** If set to true, you have to mention the bot directly (optional).
 **commandPrefix:** Set here the prefix for all your commands (optional).
 It defaults to `!`
-**reloadConfig:** Set here how fast (in seconds) your `config.json` should be reloaded automatically without restarting the bot (optional).It default to every 5 seconds.
+**reloadConfig:** Set here how fast (in seconds) your `config.cson` should be reloaded automatically without restarting the bot (optional).It default to every 5 seconds.
 Settings it to `0` disables it.
 **commandCooldown:** You can set a time in milliseconds which the user has to wait until a new command from him will be executed (optional).
 **ignoreChannels:** Here you can define which channels should be ignored by your bot.